Hotel Eyjafjallajökull: 16 double / twin en-suite rooms and two single en-suite rooms, in a separate wing close to the restaurant/service building.

 Cascading streams and tranquillity in Fljótshlíð

-Hellishólar is on the lowlands ahead of the foot of the slopes in an area that takes its name from the hillside, Fljótshlíð.
-It is a charming area to tour, the nature is unparalleled and the view to Eyjafjallajökull is spectacular.
-In the vicinity of the hotel, on the slopes and plateaus above, are extensive hiking trails suitable for both young and old.
-On a short drive alongside the hill there is a lot to enjoy, and it is tempting to get out of the car and listen to the murmur of the cascading streams in a sheltered spot where nature greets you with peace and tranquillity.
+Hellishólar is located in the lowlands at the foot of the slopes, an area that takes its name from the hillside, Fljótshlíð.
+It is a charming area to go explore, the nature is unparalleled and the view to Eyjafjallajökull is spectacular.
+There are extensive hiking trails suitable for both young and old in the vicinity of the hotel, both on the nearby slopes and the plateaus above.
+You can take a short drive along the hillside to enjoy the beautiful nature adorned with cascading streams in sheltered spots where nature greets you with peace and tranquility.

 Saga Trails and the medieval world

 The most famous Icelandic Saga, Njál’s Saga, is set here in Fljótshlíð and its surroundings.
-At the Njál’s Saga Centre you can learn all about this famous medieval history, the world of Icelandic Sagas and Norse mythology with an audio guide available in various languages.
-There is also a tourism information centre there, where you can get maps and detailed information about the key historical sites.
+At the Njál’s Saga Centre in nearby Hvolsvöllur village you can learn all about this famous medieval history, the world of Icelandic Sagas and Norse mythology with an audio guide available in various languages.
+There is also a tourism information center there, where you can get maps and detailed information about the key historical sites.

 Nature experience on day tours from Hellishólar

-Hellishólar is a convenient location for day tours around the region, whether you are travelling towards Eyjafjallajökull, the foot at Hekla or just enjoying staying in the countryside.
-Seljalandsfoss (33 km / 21 mi) and Skógafoss (60 km / 37 mi) are amongst the most famous waterfalls in Iceland, and at Skógar, right by the famous waterfall, is a good district museum.
-Within Fljótshlíð is Þórsmörk, a unique natural treasure between three glaciers and an extremely popular destination for hikers and nature lovers (scheduled tours from Hvolsvöllur).
-The Westman Islands (Vestmannaeyjar) rise from the sea off the coast, and it takes just 35 minutes to get there by ferry from Landeyjahöfn (42 km / 26 mi).
+Hellishólar is a convenient location for day tours around the region, whether you are travelling towards Eyjafjallajökull, the foothills of Hekla or just enjoying staying in the countryside.
+Seljalandsfoss (33 km / 21 mi) and Skógafoss (60 km / 37 mi) are among the most famous waterfalls in Iceland, and at Skógar village, right by the waterfall, there is a great cultural heritage museum including a turf farm.
+Within Fljótshlíð is Þórsmörk which is a unique natural treasure, an oasis of birch wood nestled between three glaciers and an extremely popular destination for hikers and nature lovers (scheduled tours from Hvolsvöllur).
+The Westman Islands (Vestmannaeyjar) rise from the sea off the coast, and it takes just 35 minutes to get there by ferry from Landeyjahöfn port (42 km / 26 mi).